sharkbox-labs/sharkwalk/README.md

 Safe walk is designed using a service-oriented architecture.
 To use the app locally for development, [install the dependencies](#installing-dependencies) for each service.

-To set up the Risk Assessment service, first ensure the environment variables specified in `riskService/.example-env` are set in your environment.
+To set up the Risk Assessment service, first `cd` into the `/riskService` directory.
+Ensure the environment variables specified in `.example-env` are set in your environment.
 You may do this by manually setting them, or by duplicating `riskService/example.env` to `.env` and filling in the values there.
-(Note the service should still work without an API key for the San Francisco Open Data, as long as the shared quota for requests without a key has not been reached for the moment.)
+(Note the service should still work without an API key for the San Francisco Open Data, as long as the shared quota for requests without a key has not been reached for the moment.
+If you don't have an API key, delete `SF_CRIME_APP_TOKEN` and `SF_CRIME_SECRET` from the `.env` file.)
 Next, in a separate tab, start MongoDB using the `mongod` command.
-To populate the database with crime risk data, run the one-time worker for Downtown San Francisco by executing `node riskService/assessmentWorker/workerDowntownSFScript.js`.
-Lastly, start the service with `node riskService/server.js`.
+To populate the database with crime risk data, run the one-time worker for Downtown San Francisco by executing `node assessmentWorker/workerDowntownSFScript.js`.
+Lastly, start the service with `npm start`.

-To set up the Trip service, set the environmental variables in `tripServer/example.env` the same way you did with the Risk Assessment service, then run `node tripServer/server.js`.
+To set up the Trip service, open a new tab and `cd` into the `/tripService` directory.
+Set the environment variables in `example.env` the same way you did with the Risk Assessment service, then run `npm start`.

 From there, build the React client by `cd`ing into the `client` directory and running `npm build`.